 HIV RNA Test: Accuracy and Sensitivity Explained

-HIV RNA test is one of the most accurate diagnostic tests available today for early diagnosis of infection.
-At some point in your life, you may find yourself exposed to HIV infection, either through unprotected sex or by mistake.
-So, it’s very useful to understand how to protect yourself, what to do if exposed to infection, and the different types of tests available.
-In this article, we will discuss the HIV RNA test, its definition, how it works, how it differs from other tests, and what you need to know before taking one.
-Continue reading till the end, then if you still have a question, you may drop it in the comments section below the article.
+HIV RNA test is one of the most accurate diagnostic tests, for early diagnosis of infection. available today.
+At some point, you may find yourself exposed to HIV infection: through unprotected sex or by mistake.
+So, it’s very useful to know what to do if exposed to infection and the different types of tests available.

 What is an HIV RNA test?